patrodyne/hisrc-higherjaxb/explore/Ex001-TradeDTD/src/test/resources/org/patrodyne/jvnet/higherjaxb/ex001/Explorer.md

 # HiSrc HigherJAXB Ex001 Trade DTD

 This project is the first exploration of the HiSrc HigherJAXB library.
-It includes a Swing application named *Explorer* to demonstrate two features of the HiSrc Higher plug-ins.
+It includes a Swing application named *Explorer* to demonstrate features of the HiSrc Higher plug-ins.
 This *Explorer* application is designed to present a narrative lesson together with dynamic output for real-time experimentation.
-Feel free to modify your [Explorer.java][4] source file to add or modify the action methods with your own investigative code.
+Feel free to modify your copy of the [Explorer.java][4] source file by adding or modifying the action methods with your own investigative code.
 The `Explorer` class is an extension of `AbstractExplorer` which contains the more boring mechanics of this implementation.
 Feel free to create an `Explorer` class in your own projects to help explain the purpose of your work too.

 > **About AbstractExplorer:** Projects can create their own custom Explorer by extending `AbstractExplorer` and providing an HTML lesson page plus `JMenuItem`(s) to trigger exploratory code.